faisalx96/sql-agent/README.md

 Extending tools
 - Add or modify tools in app/agent/tools.py.
 Each ToolSpec has name, description, JSON schema, and a Python function.
 - Tools are exposed to the model via OpenAI function calling.
-The agent loop handles execution and returns results back to the model.
+The server’s streaming loop executes tool calls and streams back results.

 Swapping in the OpenAI Agents SDK
-- This scaffold purposely concentrates the model call in Agent.respond().
-If your org uses the new OpenAI Agents SDK/runtime, wire it in there:
-  - Replace the chat.completions call with your Agents SDK call.
+- Integration point: the chat.completions call inside app/server.py (the streaming loop).
+Swap it for your Agents SDK runtime and wire tool events accordingly.
-  - Propagate tool results back to the agent runtime as required by that API.
 - Keep the messages list format {role, content} so the UI and session store keep working unchanged.

 Notes on streaming
-- The UI uses minimal newline-delimited JSON for streaming.
-The server executes tool-calls first and then streams the final assistant text in small chunks for a responsive feel.
-This keeps the code simple while remaining robust.
+- The server streams newline-delimited JSON (NDJSON) events:
+  - {"type":"tool_call", "id", "name", "arguments"}
+  - {"type":"tool_result", "id", "name", "output"}
+  - {"chunk":"..."} and {"done":true} for the assistant’s text
+- The UI shows live tool panels (with pretty SQL and JSON I/O), a “Result preview” grid for sql_query, and a live timer.

 Security considerations
 - File tools are constrained to WORKSPACE_DIR and reject path traversal.
 Still, treat this as a dev/POR scaffold, not a production sandbox.